missjuliekhun/ga-sample-teach/README.md

 ## Vocabulary

 **Prototype** - an Object (object with a capitol 'O') in which other objects inherit their properties from.
+The intial model for other instances of objects.

 **Constructor** - Constructors are used to _construct_ a new Object